A Step-by-Step Guide to Goal Setting

 This is exactly what happened to Simba in The Lion King.
 After living away from home and taking in messages from the world around him, he stopped believing in himself (even though he is technically a king).
 Then, at the most pivotal point in the movie, he has a vision of his dead father, who tells him, “You have forgotten who you are, and so forgotten me.
 Look inside yourself, Simba.
 You are more than what you have become...
 Remember who you are.
 You are my son, and the one true King.
 Remember who you are.”1 After he is reminded who he truly is, he goes on to complete his mission in life.

 Instead of believing the messages thrown at you by the world around you, you need to dig deep down and remember who you truly are.
 This is crucial to achieving your greatest objectives in life.
-For me, spending time in nature, meditating, praying with deep sincerity, reading scriptures, and attending church helps me remember who I truly am despite the false messages surrounding me.
+For me, spending time in nature, meditating, doing yoga, and spending time alone help me remember who I truly am despite the false messages surrounding me.

 Spend some quiet time, carefully reflecting on who you truly are.